start

 />

-Here we add an ambient light and a main parallel light, adjust the brightness and direction, and add a new object, and then pass through the various components of thecaster-shadowandreceive-shadowThe shadow is turned on and the effect is as follows:
+Here we add an ambient light and a main parallel light, adjusting the brightness and direction,A new object is added at the same time, and the shadow is turned on bycaster-shadowandreceive-shadowof each component, with the following effect:

-# A little bland, plus the images
+# A little bleak, plus the image.

 <xr-assets bind:progress="handleAssetsProgress" bind:loaded="handleAssetsLoaded">

-<xr-asset-load type="texture" asset-id="waifu" src="https://mmbizwxaminiprogram-1258344707.cos.ap-guangzhou.myqcloud.com/xr - frame /Demo/waifu.png" />
+<xr-asset-load type="texture" asset-id="waifu" src="https://mmbizwxaminiprogram-1258344707.cos.ap-guangzhou.myqcloud.com/xr-frame/demo/waifu.png" />

 </xr-assets>